-The transformation of the metastable phase (Schwertmannite: Shm) to the stable ones (Natrojarosite: NaJrs) was studied for the precipitates obtained from the highest concentrated starting solutions (HC experiments).
-The procedure begins by mixing the starting solutions at ambient conditions ( $20 \pm 1^{\circ}$ C) and then introduced in a thermostatic bath to prefixed temperatures ( $20, 35, 50 \text{ or } 70^{\circ}$ C), where the mixture was maintained at isothermal conditions during reaction times varying between 0.5 and 26 hours.
-The transformation extent of Shm into NaJrs with increasing time has been checked by examining the most important reflections of

-146 NaJrs (012, 021 and 113) by using X'Pert Viewer.
-We have considered this scenery to stablish

-147 an extent transformation of about 95% (Y $\sim$ 95%).
-A more precise quantification of crystalline

-148 versus poorly crystalline phases to assess the transformation extent requires a Rietveld analysis,

-- 149 which are out of the scope of the present work. - 150
+The transformation of the metastable phase (schwertmannite, Shm) to the stable ones (natrojarosite, NaJrs) was studied for the precipitates obtained from the highest concentrated starting solutions (HC experiments).
+The procedure begins by mixing the starting solutions at ambient conditions $(20 \pm 1 \, ^\circ\text{C})$ and then putting them in a thermostatic bath to predetermined temperatures (20, 35, 50, or 70 $\,^\circ\text{C}$), where the mixture was maintained at isothermal conditions during reaction times varying between 0.5 and 26 h.
+The transformation extent of Shm into NaJrs with increasing time has been checked by examining the most important reflections of NaJrs (012, 021, and 113) by using X'Pert Viewer.
+We considered this scenario to establish an extent of transformation up to about 95% (Y ~95%).
+A more precise quantification of crystalline vs. poorly crystalline phases to assess the transformation extent requires a Rietveld analysis, which is out of the scope of the present work.